NSLS-II-BMM/BeamlineManual/pds.rst

 -------------

 The monochromator consists of 8 motors.
-It should never be necessary to interact directly with any of the motors.
+It should never be necessary to interact directly with any of the physical motors.
 Plans exist for facilitating any actions a user should ever need.

 **Query the current energy**